astronomer/docs/astro/ci-cd-templates/github-actions.md

 <TabItem value="custom">

 If your Astro project requires additional build-time arguments to build an image, you need to define these build arguments using Docker's [`build-push-action`](https://github.com/docker/build-push-action).
-This template pushes a [full image deploy](deploy-project-image.md) to Astro.
+This template always pushes your entire project [as an image](deploy-project-image.md) to Astro.

 #### Prerequisites